Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Main Results

-In addition, panels (a) and (b) show that, in terms of the time-averaged stress versus the shear rate, a granular packing governed by the SH model is indistinguishable from that governed by the CH model, when $V_{\text{c}}$ is very low or very high.
-On the other hand, panels (c) and (d) demonstrate a clear deviation from the CH model if the values of $V_{\text{c}}$ in the SH model are intermediate.
+Figures~\ref{fig:collapse_SigN-a} and \ref{fig:collapse_SigN-b} give two examples that, in terms of the time-averaged rheology, a granular packing governed by the SH model can be indistinguishable from that governed by the CH model.
+Despite the different values of $\phi$ for the CH and the SH model in each panel, these data points are all collapsed into the two regimes after the rescaling by the distance to the shared value of $\phi_{\text{c}}$.
+This has confirmed that mapping the dynamics governed by the CH and SH model based on the distance to $\phi_{\text{c}}$ is indeed possible.
+On the other hand, Figs.~\ref{fig:collapse_SigN-c} and \ref{fig:collapse_SigN-d} demonstrate that, with some certain values of $\lambda_{\text{SH}}$ (varied by changing $V_{\text{c}}$), data of the SH model exhibit a clear deviation from those of the CH model, even with the similar values of $\phi_{\text{c}}$ and the same distance to these $\phi_{\text{c}}$.